 Piloting kerbside recycling of nappies/diapers

-Recycling trials for nappies/diapers and other disposable absorbent hygiene products such as incontinence and feminine hygiene products ( known collectively as AHPs), are underway in Scotland, Wales and Cheshire.This is such an exciting development - with the feedback from these trials early 2013 and the development of cost effective ways to collect this waste, nappy/diaper recycling may be closer than we think.
+Recycling trials for nappies/diapers and other disposable absorbent hygiene products such as incontinence and feminine hygiene products ( known collectively as AHPs), have taken place in Scotland, Wales and England.
+The feedback where available has been published on this website in News & Events.

 Residents interested in these schemes are asked to contact their council for more information and why not spread the word.

 Knowaste recycles nappies/diapers, feminine hygiene and incontinence products (also known as absorbent hygiene products or AHPs) and is first and only company in the UK to do so.
 The Knowaste development plant opened in the Midlands and more plants will follow in the decade to offer more capacity and be closer to more residents and businesses across the UK.